prasad-dot-ws/GH-Profile/README.md

 - Swift 5+

 ## How to run
 Just check out the project, open using Xcode, and hit the "build and run" button.
 That's it!.
-Just make sure you replaces the API key to a valid key before attemting to run.
+Just make sure you replaces the API key to a valid key before attempting to run.

 ## Modifications
 Please refer *****_Constants.swift_***** file for common configurations, Including GitHub profile to load and API key for GitHub Graph QL.